jeffy1997/RetailGraphAnalysis/README.md

-# RetailGraphAnalysis
+# SCM TimeSeries Analysis

-Analysis of Data using NetworkX and graph distance measures like centrality, eigenvector etc.
+Perform time series and EDA on Supply chain data using ARIMA and Facebook Prophet.